Atomic

 separation, and we have found dynamic separation to be a natural

-extension of the library’s interface.
-Our implementation of dynamic
+extension of the library's interface.
+Our approach to dynamic

-references.
-Second, we expanded the set of protection states so that
+data-structure traversals.
+Second, we enrich the set of protection

 - Abstract Signatures for Proving Escape Actions are Unobservable: